reagent-project/reagent/doc/ControlledInputs.md

 ## React-native

 ReactNative has it's own `TextInput` component.
 Similar workaround can't be (at least easily) implemented in ReactNative, as the component doesn't provide similar API as DOM Inputs to control the selection.
-Currently best option is to use controlled inputs (`default-value` and `on-change`).
+Currently best option is to use uncontrolled inputs (`default-value` and `on-change`).
 If you also need to update the input value from your code, you could change to Input component React key to force recreation of the component:

 ```clj
 [:> TextInput